Breadcrumb

 What to Expect

-- Physical development .
 Babies steadily gain weight and grow in length throughout this first year, often in growth spurts.
-Healthy growth is different for every child, and your child will grow at his or her own pace.
-Your child's natural growth rate may be slower or faster.

-- Cognitive development .
-This means how the brain forms its abilities to learn and remember.
-Babies soon begin to recognize familiar people.
-They gradually realize that people and objects exist even when they are out of sight.
-They begin to connect what is seen with what is tasted, heard, and felt.
+This is how the brain forms its abilities to learn and remember.
+Babies soon start to recognize familiar people.
+They slowly realize that people and objects exist even when they are out of sight.
+They start to connect what they see with what they taste, hear, and feel.

-- Language development .
-Babies start communicating with different types of cries, then progress to babbling.
-For more information, see the topic Speech and Language Development.
+Babies start communicating with different types of cries.
+Then they progress to babbling.

 Milestones by age

-Each baby grows and gains skills at his or her own pace.
+Each baby grows and gains skills at their own pace.
 It's common for a baby to be ahead in one area, such as language, but a little behind in another.

 By around 2 months, most babies: